Off-duty Chicago police officer killed in Arlington Heights crash after SUV flies off roadway

 ARLINGTON HEIGHTS, Ill.
 (WLS) -- An off-duty Chicago police officer was killed after Arlington Heights police said the SUV he was driving left the roadway and crashed through three yards Monday morning.

-Arlington Heights police said the 29-year-old driver was speeding northbound on Wilke Road near Kirchoff Road when he lost control, hit a power pole before going airborne.
+Arlington Heights police said the 29-year-old driver of a Toyota 4Runner was speeding northbound on Wilke Road near Kirchoff Road when he lost control, hit a power pole before going airborne.
 He then traveled through three yards before police said the SUV came to a stop against a house in the 600-block of South Reuter Road.

 The driver was ejected from the SUV and transported to Lutheran General Hospital, where he died.
-Authorities have not released information on the man's identity.
+The Cook County Medical Examiner identified him as Jose L. Castro, of Chicago.

+Arlington Heights police said that before the vehicle entered their jurisdiction, an on-duty Rolling Meadows officer observed the Toyota speeding.
+The Rolling Meadows officer attempted to stop the vehicle, but the Toyota continued driving north and the Rolling Meadows officer did not pursue once it turned onto Wilke Road.

-Chicago police sokesman Tom Ahern confirmed that the man was an off-duty Chicago police officer who worked in the 15th District.
+Chicago police spokesman Tom Ahern confirmed Castro was an off-duty Chicago police officer who worked in the 15th District.

 LIVE TRAFFIC: Check out the latest conditions on our live traffic map